itsDavidSQ/laravel-api-redaktor/README.md

    API-Version: 2020-10-20
 ```

-If you would like to use a different header name, just modify the value of the `name` property in the `redaktor.php` configuration file:
+If you would like to use a different header name, just modify the value of the `name` property in the `api-redaktor.php` configuration file:

 ```php
    return [